 Having a backup of the company information you’ve stored in Airtable is vital.
 Whether it’s in your client contracts, part of your company operating procedures, or gives you peace of mind, you can always have a backup copy of your data outside of Airtable.

-While Airtable keeps redundant backups on their servers, there are many times when you need to keep a copy of your data locally or in separate online storage.
+While Airtable keeps redundant backups on their servers, there are many times when you need to keep a local copy of your Airtable bases or in separate online storage.

 If you consider your data in Airtable absolutely vital to run your business, create backups.